Navigate this guide

 DisplayPort is a port that allows you to connect laptops, tablets and desktop PCs to a monitor or TV.
 It is much smaller than HDMI, so is used on ultra-thin laptops, tablets and gaming PCs that support multiple monitors.
 DisplayPort supports Full HD and 4K video, along with high-definition audio.

-Shop all desktops with DisplayPort Right Arrow
+Shop desktops with DisplayPort

 DVI